clkride/Earnings_Prediction_Models/README.md

 * For **T+3 model**, the modified RI model is better then the previous model because it results in a significantly higher R-squared value, indicating a better fit between the model and the data.
 Additionally, the mean and median biases have improved significantly, with the mean bias changing from a highly negative value to a much smaller positive value.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Selecting Top 10 Stocks

+**Earnings growth and the top 10 firms:**
+Earnings growth refers to the rate at which a company's earnings increase over time.
+A positive earnings growth rate means that a company's earnings have increased, while a negative growth rate means that earnings have decreased.
+Earnings growth calculation: (predicted_earnings_2023 - E_t) / E_t
+Unit: The unit of earnings growth is typically a percentage or a ratio.
+* predicted_earnings_2023: the earnings predicted by the model for 2023
+* E_t: the actual earnings in 2022

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Author
  @[Abbas S.](https://github.com/clkride)